Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue: Atomism vs. holism: An overview of conflicting ideologies

-Atomists, as the name implies, tend to see the world \emph{reductively} \cite{bunge2000systemism} and believe that what separates us is prior to what connects us \cite{held2006ethics}.
-In political matters, atomists emphasize our separateness and independence from others while focusing on abstract issues of impartial justice, duties and rights.
+Atomists, as the name implies, tend to see the world reductively \cite{bunge2000systemism}, holding that what separates us is prior to what connects us \cite{held2006ethics}.
+In political matters, atomists emphasize separateness and independence from others while focusing on abstract issues of impartial justice, duties and rights.
 They stress the importance of formal equality under the law and the freedom to enter into voluntary contracts of exchange in markets; they prefer economic systems in which social coordination is achieved through the pursuit of enlightened self-interest, rather than imposed by an external authority \cite{hayek1980individualism}.
+Atomists---wary of utopia---see the achievement of the good life as tragically constrained by unavoidable trade-offs, limited resources, and human imperfections \cite{sowell2002conflict, crowder2006value}.
 Finally, atomists value personal autonomy and take violations of their personal integrity seriously \cite{smiley2009moral}.
-Personal integrity refers to the general class of life projects to which a person is committed \cite{smart1973utilitarianism}.
-Atomist data scientists feel the imposition of moral responsibility to others unfairly infringes on their freedom to pursue their life projects as they see fit, a view which reflects their centripetal view of self and society.
+Personal integrity refers to the life projects to which a person is committed \cite{smart1973utilitarianism}.
+Atomist data scientists feel the imposition of moral responsibility to others unfairly infringes on their freedom to pursue their life projects as they see fit, a view which reflects their individualist view of self and society.